wargio/naxsi/docs/new/directives.md

 > [!TIP]
 > You can define these within a config file and use the `include` directive to include them within the NGINX configuration.

+> [!TIP]
+> You can find within the [Naxsi source code a list of location-specific whitelist](https://github.com/wargio/naxsi/tree/main/naxsi_rules/whitelists) which can be used for known web applications like Wordpress, Etherpad, Drupal, and more...

 ### Example:

 ```